How can you get involved in World Cancer Day 2017? Find out how.

 - Align your plans with an existing WCD event to create a larger impact and contribute to the overall success of the day.

-To get involved with the World Cancer Day campaign in general, you could:
+To contribute to the World Cancer Day campaign in general, you could:

 - Promote healthier lifestyle choices amongst your friends and colleagues.